gabrielbribeiroo/MySQL/README.md

 # 📊 Database Projects (MySQL)

 ## 📌 Abstract
-This repository showcases relational database models developed using SQL (MySQL).
+This repository showcases a collection of relational database models developed using SQL (MySQL).
-Each project demonstrates practical structures for real-world scenarios, such as financial control, scheduling, education, sports, investment tracking, online learning, and family budgeting.
+Each project demonstrates practical structures for real-world scenarios, such as financial control, scheduling, education, sports, investment tracking, library management, and more.

 ---

 ## 🎯 Goals
 - **Provide meaningful insights**: Extract valuable information through well-structured queries and data processing.
-- **Ensure structured data organization**: Maintain consistent, normalized, scalable data architectures for optimal performance.
+- **Ensure structured data organization**: Maintain consistent, normalized, and scalable data architectures for optimal performance.
 - **Enhance data modeling**: Reduce errors and improve maintainability and efficiency in database design and development.
 - **Optimize information handling**: Standardize data storage, retrieval, and management practices across different systems and domains.